-The knowledge and competence developed through this course will support you to help your organisation demonstrate and maintain compliance.
+The knowledge and competence developed through this course will support you to help your organization demonstrate and maintain compliance.

-Consider that understanding the regulation is the starting point – The real advantage is optimising the business in the best way whilst remaining fully compliant with EASA Part 147 requirements.
+Consider that understanding the regulation is the starting point – The real advantage is optimizing the business in the best way whilst remaining fully compliant with EASA Part 147 requirements.

 What is the Benefit of this Training – What will I learn?

-a) Awareness of the structure composition and impact of EASA Part 147/66 Regulation
+a) Awareness of the structural composition and impact of EASA Part 147/66 Regulation

 b) Understanding Organisational Roles and Responsibilities Compliant with EASA Part 147

-c) Understand the environment driving the 147 process to focus your business decision process
+c) Understand the environment driving the 147 processes to focus your business decision process

-d) Have confidence in full compliance and the ability to perceive opportunity to optimise
+d) Have confidence in full compliance and the ability to perceive opportunities to optimize

-f) Be able to demonstrate Part 147 Functionality and to avoid or mitigate problems
+f) Be able to demonstrate Part 147 Functionality and avoid or mitigate problems

 j) A detailed understanding of the PART 147 Quality System – The difference between QA & QC Roles and responsibilities.
 QC responsibility of the Training Manager.